 - 10. Pipette 100 μl Sulphuric Acid into all the wells using the same pipetting sequence as in step 9.
-Addition of acid will turn the positive calibrators, the control serum and the positive samples from yellow to blue. - 11.
-Measure the colour intensity of the solution in each well, as described in section I.5, at 450nm filter (reading) and at 620-630nm (background subtraction, strongly recommended), blanking the instrument on A1.
+Addition of acid will turn the positive calibrators, the control serum and the positive samples from blue to yellow. - 11.
+Measure the colour intensity of the solution in each well, as described in section I.5, at 450nm filter (reading) and at 620-630nm (background subtraction, mandatory), blanking the instrument on A1.